EYFS areas of Learning & Development

 Link art and design to physical development - use a model spider to role play the song and use your hands to raise the spider then let him fall, before climbing up again… intended learning - develop gross motor control and hand eye coordination.

 I hope you have found these examples useful.
-I have talked in detail about each area of learning and development in -
+I have talked in detail about each area of learning and development in e-book 34 'The 7 areas of learning and development of the EYFS'

-You will find lots of examples of planning for individuals and groups of children in -
+You will find lots of examples of planning for individuals and groups of children in e-book 15 'EYFS Planning'.

 All my e-books are available on my Knutsford Childminding website.